Fritz Wepper: Personal life

 Wepper married Angela von Morgen in 1979.
 His daughter, Sophie is also an actress, they appeared together in the crime series Mord in bester Gesellschaft between 2007 and 2017.
-Wepper made headlines in the yellow press when he left his wife Angela for the younger Susanne Kellermann (born 1974) in 2009.
+Wepper made headlines in the yellow press when he left von Morgen for the far younger Susanne Kellermann (born 1974) in 2009.
 He has a daughter (born 2012) from the relationship with Kellermann, but later returned to his wife.
-Angela von Morgen died in January 2019, aged 76, following a cerebral haemorrhage.
+Von Morgen died in January 2019, aged 76, following a cerebral haemorrhage.
 In 2020, Wepper married Susanne Kellermann.

-Since they met during the filming of Cabaret in 1971, Wepper and Liza Minnelli are close friends.
+After meeting during the filming of Cabaret in 1971, Wepper and Liza Minnelli remained close friends.

+Wepper died in Munich on 25 March 2024, at the age of 82, less than six months after his brother Elmar's death.